globus/globus-automate-client/docs/source/using_the_cli.rst

 ``--action-scope`` option.

-All of the ``Action Providers`` operated by the Globus team are described in the section :ref:`Globus Operated Action Providers`, which includes their URL and tips on using the CLI for interactions with these ``Action Providers`` directly.
+All of the ``Action Providers`` operated by the Globus team are described in the section :ref:`Globus Action Providers`, which includes their URL and tips on using the CLI for interactions with these ``Action Providers`` directly.
 As these ``Action Providers`` are publicly viewable, there is no need to provide the  ``--action-scope`` option when working with them from the CLI -- the CLI